Door drop Planning Tips

-I’d started writing a blog about door drop timings, when on Black Friday, a BT Infinity leaflet fluttered through my letterbox along with my mail.
+I’d started writing a blog about door drop planning tips and timings, when on Black Friday, a BT Infinity leaflet fluttered through my letterbox along with my mail.

 Nothing stunningly unusual about that, BT are quite regular door drop users.